Course Details

 - Supporting a person with intellectual disability to make a decision about their sexual and reproductive health and relationships

-Fee-for-service courses can be delivered to organisations on request – contact us for a quote.Â
+Can be delivered to groups on request – contact us for a quote.

 Who should attend